 Thursday, October 22nd to

 Typical Event Schedule:

 How Does the Challenge Work?

-1. The first 30 students to register are able to participate (PTCMW membership not required).
+1. 30 registered students are selected to participate (PTCMW membership not required).

-2. Students are then placed on one of 5 teams with students from other universities.
+2. Students are then placed on a team of 3-6 people with students from other universities.

-3. The sponsor organization then presents teams with an RFP that outlines a real organizational challenge.
+3. The sponsor organization then presents teams with a Request for Proposal (RFP) that outlines a real organizational challenge.